Frequently Asked Questions About Ketamine Treatments

 Lamictal, generic name, lamotrigine is one of those medications.
 You should allow 12 hours between your last Lamictal dose and the start of your ketamine therapy.
 You should wait at least 6 hours after your infusion before resuming the use of Lamictal.

 MAOI’s, monoamine oxidase inhibitors, is another medication that requires certain care around ketamine infusions.
 Some common generic/brand names are Isocarboxazid (Marplan), Phenelzine (Nardil), Selegiline (Emsam), and Tranylcypromine (Parnate).
-You cannot take any MAOIs within 2 weeks of an infusion.
+It is recommended to not take any MAOIs within 2 weeks of an infusion.

 Why do you require that I see a mental health provider?